evkx/evkx.github.io/content/models/voyah/free/Free/_index.md

 ## Climate system

 There is one climate system available.

-This model has a [heat pump](../../../../technology/hvac/#heat-pump) as standard.
-This heat pump can save significant energy that the EV would use for heating in cold weather.
+A standard [heat pump](../../../../technology/hvac/#heat-pump) is included, which can save significant energy that the EV would otherwise use for heating in cold weather.

-## Comfort
+## Comfort features

-VOYAH FREE has several features to make your life as a driver or passenger more comfortable.
+The VOYAH FREE includes several features to enhance comfort and convenience:

-You have wireless charging for your phone.
+- **Wireless phone charging**

 {{<evkxdisplayaddarticle />}}